swiftlang/swift-book/TSPL.docc/LanguageGuide/AccessControl.md

 The default memberwise initializer for a structure type is considered private if any of the structure's stored properties are private.
-Likewise, if any of the structure's stored properties are file private, the initializer is file private.
+Likewise, if any of the structure's stored properties are file-private, the initializer is file-private.
 Otherwise, the initializer has an access level of internal.

 As with the default initializer above,